rvashurin/CIAI-Wrangler/README.md

 ## Notes
 - Requires working `sbatch` and `squeue` commands in your environment.
+- Uses `squeue --me` to identify your currently RUNNING and PENDING jobs and adjusts submissions accordingly.
 - Only Slurm job scripts (`.sh` files, typically) should be listed in `jobs`.
 - **Important:** Prefer absolute paths to scripts.
 This avoids issues with changing working directories or running the tool from different locations.
 - If a job fails to submit, this will also be logged.